discordeno/discordeno/docs/src/stepbystep/createtask.md

 ## Adding Member Activity Tracker

-Let's go to the botCache in `mod.ts` file and add a `new Collection` that will hold the member's id + server id as the key since a member can be in multiple servers.
+Let's go to the botCache in `cache.ts` file and add a `new Collection` that will hold the member's id + server id as the key since a member can be in multiple servers.
 The value for the map will be a timestamp showing when they were last active.
 We will be able to use this check, how long ago they were last active.

 ```ts
 memberLastActive: new Collection<string, number>()